drittich/windows-key-disabler/README.md

 # WindowsKeyDisabler
-A windows tray utility for temporarily disabling the left Windows key
+A windows tray utility for temporarily disabling the Windows key.

 ## Description

-This is a Windows tray application that lets you easily enable or disable the left Windows key.
-Useful for when playing full screen games and you don't want to accidentally get kicked out of full screen mode when hitting the Windows key by mistake.
+This is a Windows tray application that lets you easily enable or disable the Windows key.
+Useful for when playing full screen games and you don't want to get kicked out of full screen mode due to hitting the Windows key by mistake.

 ## Usage